MikhailDBorisov/DS_Projects/Project_1/README.md

 - Obtain mean number of attempts to guess a number

 ### Results
-Algorithm guesses a number on average in 7 attempts.
+Algorithm guesses a number on average in 7 attempts

 ### Conclusion
 Project completed successfully since the mean number of attempts for the written program does not exceed 20.